-Health care workers should have a two-step Tuberculin Skin Test or a single BAMT infection with M. tuberculosis upon employment and at appropriate intervals as determined by UT Employee/Student Health Services.
-The 2019 Guidelines introduce the term "tuberculin skin tests" (TSTs) which is used to include optional testing systems in addition to the purified protein derivative (PPD).
+Health care workers should have a two-step Tuberculin Skin Test or a single blood assay for M. tuberculosis (BAMT) upon employment and at appropriate intervals as determined by UT Health Services / UTHealth Houston Student Health & Counseling Services The 2019 Guidelines introduce the term "tuberculin skin tests" (TSTs) which is used to include optional testing systems in addition to the purified protein derivative (PPD).
 The additional test system is the use of whole-blood interferon gamma release assay (IGRA), QuantiFERON® TB Gold test (QFTG) (Cellestis Limited, Carnegie, Victoria, Australia), which is a Food and Drug Administration (FDA) approved in vitro cytokine-based assay for cell-mediated immune reactivity to M. tuberculosis and may be used instead of TST in TB screening programs for HCWs.
 This IGRA is an example of a blood assay for M. tuberculosis (BAMT).
 BAMT does not require two-step testing and is more specific than skin testing.
 BAMT that uses M. tuberculosis specific antigens (e.g., QFT-G) are not expected to result in false-positive results in persons vaccinated with BCG.
 Baseline test results should be documented, preferably within 10 days of HCWs starting employment.